Rice Krispie Treats No Marshmallows No Peanut Butter Recipe (Healthy & Vegan Options)

 Optional Add-Ins:

-• Mini chocolate chips: Use it if you want chocolate rice krispie treats no marshmallows, no peanut butter recipe.
+• Mini chocolate chips: Use it if you want chocolate rice krispie treats no marshmallows no peanut butter recipe.
+This also works great for making a healthier rice krispie bar variation.

 • Dried fruits (chopped apricots, cranberries, raisins): For a chewy twist